Dragons in the Midwest League Playoffs

 The Midwest League playoffs feature two rounds.
 Both the first round (divisional series) and second round (championship series) are best-of-three.
 In both cases, the format will feature the host of game one playing on the road for game two and (if necessary) game three.

-The Dragons will host the Lake County Captains (Cleveland Guardians affiliate) in game one of the first round on Tuesday, September 10 at 7:05 pm at Day Air Ballpark.
-After a travel day on September 11, the series will continue at Lake County (Eastlake, Ohio) at 6:35 pm on Thursday, September 12 and (if necessary) at 6:35 pm on Friday, September 13.
+The Dragons will host the Lake County Captains in game one of the first round on Tuesday, September 10 at 7:05 pm at Day Air Ballpark.
+After a travel day on September 11, the series will continue at Lake County at 6:35 pm on Thursday, September 12 and (if necessary) at 6:35 pm on Friday, September 13.

 The winner of the first round will advance to the Midwest League Championship Series, which will begin at the home of the West Division representative on Sunday, September 15.
 Potential home playoff dates for the Dragons in the second round are September 17 and 18.
 Both games would start at 7:05 pm.